Turmeric for Dogs – DIY Dog Turmeric Chews

 How to increase the bioavailability of curcumin?

 Studies done on the bioavailability of curcumin in turmeric are using the fractionated compound rather than the whole spice.
-Whole turmeric contains elements that allow the curcumin to be more readily absorbed by the body.
+The whole turmeric contains elements that allow the curcumin to be more readily absorbed by the body.

 Add black pepper